artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ### Data
 Well, the constraints are just constraints, but let's look at the real data.
-Hopefully for us, there is a [generator](https://github.com/gunnarmorling/1brc/blob/main/src/main/java/dev/morling/onebrc/CreateMeasurements.java) in the [codebase](https://github.com/gunnarmorling/1brc/) to generate a file.
+There is a [generator](https://github.com/gunnarmorling/1brc/blob/main/src/main/java/dev/morling/onebrc/CreateMeasurements.java) in the [codebase](https://github.com/gunnarmorling/1brc/) to generate a file.
 Looking into the source code, we see that it uses only 413 unique stations.
 Let's collect some stats on station lengths.
 The main dataset:
 * 0-7   - 52.0 %
 * 8-15  - 45.5 %